xiecong/minimal-mistakes/_posts/2016-10-31-halloween.md

 If you don't have time to make arms, remember to wear a green cloth for zombie and blue one for steve.

 ### Step 6: let's party!
+Happy Halloween!
+We found kids in the party love it very much.

 ![](http://www3.cs.stonybrook.edu/~coxie/holloween/7-3.jpg)
 ![](http://www3.cs.stonybrook.edu/~coxie/holloween/7-4.jpg)